madhank93/learn-k8s-ckad/README.md

 ![pod-env](img/pod-env2.png)

-3. Using ConfigMaps in defined env variables and volumes
+3. Using ConfigMaps as a volumes

 ```YAML
 apiVersion: v1